cre8ivesolutions/my-first-game/README.md

 ###### - The week that the project was due my aunt passed away.
 I was responsible for her funeral and services.

 ## About the game
+- The entire game was made from scratch.
-- I created the html file from scratch using Emmet Documentation.
+- I created the html file using Emmet Documentation.
 - The game uses the live-server node package to run locally in the browser.
 - I linked the css file in the head of the html file.
 - I linked the JavaScript file at the bottom of the html body.
+- Near the end of the game, I referenced one video by WebDevSimplified on YouTube because I needed help with setting the answer buttons with the correct dataset if the question or answer was correct.
 ### JavaScript
 I used JavaScript to program the game.
 - I created objects, arrays, arrays of object, functions, and more.